 - Your eligibility is limited by your earned income: Your health insurance deduction cannot exceed the amount of money you earn from running your self-employed business.
 So, for example, if your business reports a tax loss for the year, you aren’t eligible to claim the deduction because you didn’t generate positive income from your business activity.
 Or, if you earn $2,000 in income but your health care premium costs are $5,000 for the year, you can’t claim $3,000 of your expenses.

 How to Claim the Self-Employed Health Insurance Deduction

 Writing off the self-employed health insurance deduction is a straightforward process for small businesses and freelancers.
-Since the self-employed health insurance deduction is a personal deduction, you can include this write off on your Form 1040 if you own a sole proprietorship.
-If your business is a LLC, you can use Schedule C to claim your Medicare costs.
+Since the self-employed health insurance deduction is a personal deduction, you can include this write off on your Form 1040.
+If you are a member of a partnership and the partnership pays the premiums, they will be included on the K-1.

 You need to itemize your deductions.
 If, after itemizing them, you don’t end up claiming all of your health insurance costs on Form 1040, you can add the rest of your medical expenses to Schedule A. On Schedule A, your medical expenses will be subject to federal tax rules that use adjusted gross income to limit the amount eligible for deduction.
 You can deduct medical expenses that exceed ten percent of your adjusted gross income on Schedule A.

 If you’re a small business owner who employs workers, this article can help you determine if your business needs to provide health insurance to employees.

 Here’s a real-world example of how you can claim the self-employed health insurance deduction on your tax filing: